Krishnachaitanya-learn/Wildlife-Management/README.md

 #It is our first project sorry in case of convention faults
 #Developed by :
-  Krishna Chaitanya Y
+  1.Krishna Chaitanya Y
-  Raja Sekhar M
+  2.Raja Sekhar M